Marketing Basics for a Small Business

 - Guide your product development to reach out to customers you aren't currently attracting.

 - Develop your message and materials based on solution marketing.

 The Importance of a Target Market in Small Business

 When it comes to your customers keep in mind the importance of target marketing.
 The reason this is important is that only a proportion of the population is likely to purchase any products or service.
-By taking time pitch your sales and marketing efforts to the correct niche market, you will be more productive and not waste your efforts or time.
+By taking time to pitch your sales and marketing efforts to the correct niche market, you will be more productive and not waste your efforts or time.

-It's important to consider your virtual segmentation by selecting particular verticals to present your offerings to.
+It's important to consider your virtual segmentation by selecting particular verticals to present your offerings too.
 Those verticals will have the particular likelihood of purchasing your products and services.
 Again, this saves you from wasting valuable time and money.

 Small businesses typically have a limited marketing budget if any at all.
 Does that mean you can't run with the big dogs?
 Absolutely not.
 It just means you have to think a little more creatively.
 How about launching your marketing campaign by doing one of the following: